-As the job market is getting hungrier for new talent and the focus is shifting from employers to candidates, it’s becoming increasingly important to concentrate on candidate experience in the hiring process.
+The job market is getting hungrier for new talent and the focus is shifting from employers to candidates.
+As a result, it’s becoming increasingly important to concentrate on candidate experience in the hiring process.
 The employers know it – 82% of them say that the candidate experience is extremely important to them.

 Here’s why candidate experience is important and what you can do to improve it.

 Why is candidate experience important?

 For applicants looking to join a company, candidate experience is a great reflection of the overall experience of being employed at that company.
-In a recent Careerbuilder research, it was shown that 68% of candidates think the way they are treated in the hiring process reflects how the company treats its employees.
+In a recent Careerbuilder research, the authors show that 68% of candidates think the way a company treats them in the hiring process reflects how it treats its employees.

 The second biggest reason why candidate experience matters so much is that the demand is usually higher than the supply.
-Not to say that candidates want to be pampered, but 43% of candidates in the previously mentioned research say that they have higher expectations for treatment from prospective employers.
+This is not to say that candidates need pampering.
+However, 43% of candidates in the research say that they have higher expectations for treatment from prospective employers.

-In other words, the candidates know there’s plenty of fish in the sea and if you’re not treating them with fairness and dignity, they will move on to another employer who will.
+In other words, the candidates know there’s plenty of fish in the sea.
+If you’re not treating them with fairness and dignity, they will move on to another employer who will.

 How to improve the candidate experience

 1. Don’t waste candidates’ time

 As they apply for a job, 55% of candidates will give up on a position if they don’t hear back from the company after two weeks of applying.
 It’s simple – if you’re taking too long, the candidates will simply move on to an employer that appreciates their time more.

 Moreover, if you really want to acquire the best candidates out there, you have no time to waste.
-According to research, the best talent on the job market is gone after just 10 days.
+According to research, the best talent in the job market is gone after just 10 days.
 It’s clear then that taking weeks just to weed out the first batch of applicants won’t leave you in the best position.
 This means making sure you have a hyper-efficient candidate screening process in place is key.